 You will be informed of the disbursement dates once your loan has been originated via a formal notification letter sent to you from your designated assessor within Funding, Graduation & Awards.
 Each loan disbursement is subject to you maintaining satisfactory academic progress (SAP) and there are no changes in your status.

-How are my tuition fees/accommodation fees credited?
+How will my tuition fees/accommodation fees be credited?

 Your loan will be be used to credit your tuition fee and accommodation fee charge (if living in University-owned halls of residence); this will be credited proportionately:

-- 35% from first loan disbursment
+- 50% from first loan disbursement

-- 35% from second loan disbursment
+- 50% from second loan disbursement

 You do not need to pay any tuition/accommodation charge or make arrangements to pay during registration.